joebelmonte/movie_night_front_end/README.md

 Since I had some extra time, I decided to tackle one of the additional challenges of incorporating a 3rd party API.
-IMDb would have been ideal, but they don't have an official I found the Open Movie Database (http://www.omdbapi.com/) which is a user supported API that I found to be fairly accurate and easy to incorporate into my site.
+IMDb would have been ideal, but they don't have an official one so I found the [Open Movie Database](http://www.omdbapi.com/) which is a user supported API that I found to be fairly accurate and easy to incorporate into my site.

 In general, I spent a lot of time thinking about what elements of the page should be displayed/